HyResPINNs: A Hybrid Residual Physics-Informed Neural Network Architecture Designed to Balance Expressiveness and Trainability: Experimental Results and Discussion

 \subsection{Kuramoto–Sivashinsky Equation}

 In this section, we use the Kuramoto–Sivashinsky equation as a benchmark problem under periodic boundary conditions.
-The detailed problem setup is provided in Appendix~\ref{apx:benchmarkdetails}.
 The Kuramoto–Sivashinsky equation is a fourth-order nonlinear partial differential equation widely used to model spatiotemporal patterns in fluid dynamics, combustion, and other systems exhibiting chaotic behavior.
-Solving this equation allows us to assess HyResPINN’s ability to approximate highly complex and chaotic systems.
-HyResPINN achieved relative $L_2$ errors of $15.610\%$ for the regular case and $64.50\%$ for the chaotic case, while ExpertPINNs achieved significantly lower errors of $2.120\%$ and $3.272\%$, respectively.
-These results highlight the need for further refinement of HyResPINN, particularly in handling chaotic regimes.
+We consider the 1D Kuramoto–Sivashinsky equation of the form: